kinestetika/MetaErg/README.md

 Metaerg was originally developed in perl.
 It is relatively challenging to install and comes with complex database dependencies.
 This python version overcomes some of those issues.
 Also, the annotation pipeline has further evolved.

+By using gtdbtk for taxonomic classification of genes and transferring functional annotations from the NCBI, metaerg.py realized a controlled vocabulary for both taxonomy and functions.
+This makes annotations much more straightforward to interpret than the original version of metaerg and many other annotation tools.

 Metaerg.py consists of 4 modules: